Code-Institute-Submissions/ucd-milestoneproject/README.md

 In the future, I would like to add more features to this website, such as:

 * A merchandise store - I believe an online shop where fans can buy their music (CDs and vinyl) and their merchandise such as t-shirts and tote bags would be a good addition to the website.
-In researching other band websites, I found many of them had this option and I would like to implement this in the future.
+In researching the websites of other musicians, I found many of them had this option and I would like to implement this in the future.

-* A News Section - As the band grows and gets more popular, I would like to include a section with news about the band, such as new music releases or record deals.
+* A News Section - As the band's popularity grows, I would like to include a section with news about the band, such as new music releases or record deals.

 ### Another feature idea